Welcome to District 29, Orange County, CA

 The American Legion Department of California

-With the fires all over California, please continue to conduct Buddy Checks.
+Please continue to conduct Buddy Checks.
 Call on elderly members to see if they are okay.

 A simple phone call can make a difference.